 Set off from De Tronk in a southerly direction, continuing along the jeep track on which you arrived the previous day.
 You will soon reach a clearing from which a single track disappears into some small trees which are actually along the banks of a stream.
 If you have chosen to avoid the water in the hut tanks, or if there was non, this is a perfect opportunity to fill up (remembering that there is abundant water at your destination).
 The first kilometres are easy-going, the final few drop down slightly, and only the very end of the trail drops steeply down into Die Hel itself.

-The descent in to hell and the climb back out is on a very steep trail which has rock and concrete steps built on it making it a bit safer on the way down and a lot easier on the way up.
+The descent into hell and the climb back out is on a very steep trail that has rock and concrete steps built on it making it a bit safer on the way down and a lot easier on the way up.

-The profile show the route starts at 643m and climbs to 950m in a pretty steady fashion, with maybe a bit of extra hill toward the end.
+The profile shows the route starts at 643m and climbs to 950m in a pretty steady fashion, with maybe a bit of extra hill toward the end.

 We visited Die Hel in the morning, getting back to the Huts at lunchtime.

-Back north up jeep track, over concrete bridge.
-Pass junction from previous day.
+Back north up jeep track, over a concrete bridge.
+Pass junction from the previous day.
 Cross shallow stream – railway sleeper.
-Immediately after this crossing turn right onto a single track with the river now on your right.
+Immediately after this crossing, turn right onto a single track with the river now on your right.

 Moss Waterfall Pool was the last pool we got to enjoy: a broad moss-covered rock ledge up to 2 meters high with a deep pool for swimming.
 Delicious!